SHOULD I APPLY TO THE MA or THE PHD?

-The PhD program is a seven-year course of study comprising of coursework, comprehensive exams, and the drafting of a dissertation.
-At Georgetown, as in other top-tier programs, admissions to the PhD program is extremely competitive--roughly 10 percent of applicants are accepted each year.
-All students who are admitted to the program are offered a funding package, the most common one being the 5-year package consisting of tuition scholarship and stipend support.
-Approximately three quarters of our applicant pool already have an MA in History, Political Sciences, International Relations, or another field.
+The PhD program is a seven-year course of study comprised of coursework, comprehensive exams, and the drafting of a dissertation.
+At Georgetown, as in other top-tier programs, admission to the PhD program is extremely competitive--roughly 10 percent of applicants are accepted each year.
+All students who are admitted to the program are offered a funding package, the most common one being the 5-year package consisting of full tuition scholarship and stipend support.
+Approximately three quarters of our applicant pool already have an MA in History, Political Science, International Relations, or another field.

 Applicants who have further questions regarding the differences between the two programs and application protocols should contact Carolina Madinaveitia, Graduate Programs Manager.